The Runaway Jury

-The Runaway Jury is a legal thriller novel written by American author John Grisham.
+The Runaway Jury is a 1996 legal thriller novel written by American author John Grisham.
 It was Grisham's seventh novel.

-The hardcover first edition was published by Doubleday Books in 1996 (ISBN 0-385-47294-3).
-Pearson Longman released the graded reader edition in 2001 (ISBN 0-582-43405-X).
-The novel was published again in 2003 to coincide with the release of Runaway Jury, a movie adaptation of the novel starring Gene Hackman, Dustin Hoffman, John Cusack and Rachel Weisz.
-The third printing (ISBN 0-440-22147-1) bears a movie-themed cover, in place of the covers used on the first and second printings.
+A movie adaptation of the novel starring Gene Hackman, Dustin Hoffman, John Cusack and Rachel Weisz was released in 2003.
+It was the third appearance of Gene Hackman in a Grisham novel movie adaptation, after The Firm and The Chamber.

 Plot

 Wendall Rohr and his team of tort lawyers have filed suit on behalf of plaintiff Celeste Wood, whose husband died of lung cancer, against the tobacco company Pynex.
 The trial is to be held in Biloxi, Mississippi, a state thought to have favorable tort laws and sympathetic juries.
 Before the jury in the Pynex trial has been sworn in, a stealth juror, Nicholas Easter, has successfully gotten himself added to the jury, in concert with a mysterious woman known only as Marlee.

 Rankin Fitch, a shady "consultant" who has directed eight successful trials for the tobacco industry, has placed a camera in the courtroom in order to observe the proceedings in his office nearby, where he and his team analyze the jury and plan to manipulate them.
 He plans to get to Millie Dupree through blackmailing her husband through a tape that has him trying to bribe an official.
 He gets to Lonnie Shaver by convincing a company to buy his employer and convince him through orientation.
 He also tries to reach Rikki Coleman through blackmail of revealing her abortion to her husband.
 As the case continues, Fitch is approached by Marlee with a proposal to "buy" the verdict.

 Meanwhile, Easter works from the inside to gain control of the jury – being warm-hearted, sympathetic and helpful to jurors who might be won over, and rather ruthless to those who prove impervious to his efforts.
 Eventually, he becomes jury foreman after the previous one falls ill (resulting from Nicholas spiking his coffee).
 He also manages to hoodwink and repeatedly manipulate the judge.
-Meanwhile, Marlee – Easter's partner/lover – acts as his agent on the outside, convincing Fitch that Easter controls the jury and can deliver any verdict on demand through a series of highly secretive meetings, in which Marlee repeatedly threatens to disappear if Fitch's team attempts to track her.
+Meanwhile, Marlee – Easter's partner/lover – acts as his agent on the outside, convincing Fitch, through a series of highly secretive meetings, in which Marlee repeatedly threatens to disappear if Fitch's team attempts to track her, that Easter controls the jury and can deliver any verdict on demand.